saurabh02/citrine-python-converter-template/README.md

 This file lists all of the python packages needed to run the converter with exact version numbers.
 They are automatically installed.

-### `Dockerfile`

-This file describes the docker container, almost exclusively by inheriting from `citrine-executor-python:latest-onbuild`.
-You shouldn't need to edit this file.

 ## `convert()` method